Custom-Roles-for-TTT/TTT-Custom-Roles/CREATE_YOUR_OWN_ROLE.md

 If you want your role to have access to a shop or if you want them to spawn with any items, this is where you can add that.

+Traitors automatically have access to body armor, a radar and a disguiser in the shop.
+Detectives have access to a radar in the shop and spawn with body armor.

-Inside the curly brackets add the class names of any weapons or equipment you want, separated by commas.
+Inside the curly brackets add the class names of any other weapons or equipment you want, separated by commas.
 To find the class name of a weapon or equipment you can do the following:

 #### Weapon:
 1. Start a local server with TTT as the selected gamemode